 For more information about the Posse Foundation, see here.

-For more information about Hamilton's Posses, please contact Dr. Carter via email at firstname.lastname@example.org or by phone at (315) 859-4582.
+For more information about Hamilton's Posse Program, please contact Amit Taneja, Director of Diversity and Inclusion, via email at firstname.lastname@example.org or by phone at (315) 859-4252.